 Last night I saw reports that OCZ’s main creditor is forcing it to liquidate, and OCZ has an agreement to sell most of its assets to Toshiba.
 Its manufacturing plants and its Indilinxcontroller technology make Toshiba a good fit; Toshiba makes some controllers and they make flash memory, so this would allow them to expand their SSD business and/or compete with Sandforce by being able to sell a broader line of controllers and memory chips to companies like Kingston.
 Tuning Indilinx designs to match their own chips would likely improve both speed and reliability.

-Extremetech asked recently is 80plus power supplies are worth it.
+Are 80plus power supplies worth it?
+Extremetech just that question recently.
 Based on their conclusion, not usually, at least not solely for power savings.
 But it’s an easy way to get a box built to stricter tolerances with higher-quality electronics.
 Read more

-Anandtech reviewed Crucial’s new value drive.
 Spoiler: Unless you get the drive on sale, pay the few dollars more that it costs to get a Crucial M4, or Samsung 830, or whatever Intel drive is available (I’ve given up on trying to keep track of Intel’s drives; they release drives more often than Oracle releases security patches.)

 In case you haven’t noticed, it’s getting easier and easier to find SSDs priced at or below $1 per gigabyte.
 You’ll generally have to buy at least 120 GB of storage to hit that price point, but at this point in time, that’s about the smallest drive I would consider anyway.
 Read more